ndawe/pyAMI/README.rst

       easy_install --allow-hosts=lxml.de,*.python.org lxml==2.2.8

-7. Now so that you can use pyAMI conveniently you must ajust your paths in the Windows environment.
+7. Now so that you can use pyAMI conveniently you must adjust your paths in the Windows environment.
 If you do not know how to do this follow the instructions here `www.java.com/en/download/help/path.xml <http://www.java.com/en/download/help/path.xml>`__.
    Add to the path::